 You might think that images help your cause for email marketing, but actually, they don’t.
 Studies reported that email marketing, which used images as the main focal point, was less likely to be interacted with.

-Targeted emails are an important way to communicate with your audience, and they help increase the success rate by a long margin.
+Targeted B2B email data is an important way to communicate with your audience, and they help increase the success rate by a long margin.
 For example, there’s a 77% increase in your success rate.